 But of course, no PS2 RPG is complete without side content.
 The series' trademark game-spanning search for mini-medals is back once again, ensuring that you'll be searching every corner of dungeons for treasure chests and smashing every piece of pottery you can for them, as they can be turned in to unlock all sorts of useful rewards.
 There is once again a casino where you can gamble for coins to trade for rare and useful treasures, and even a side dungeon or two to explore.
 Probably the most substantial one overall is the Monster Arena - after a certain point in the story, you gain the ability to track down and defeat "Infamous monsters", which can then be pitted against progressively tougher fights in the arena to win rare prizes.
 While not as deep as something like Pokémon (or even the spinoff series Dragon Quest Monsters), it's nonetheless a fun little diversion.

 Dragon Quest VIII may not be the deepest RPG ever made, or even the deepest one within its own franchise.
 However, what it lacks in originality it more than makes up for in presentation, taking the franchise into true 3D and utilizing a cartoony, fun visual style that makes its vast environments a joy to explore.
 The characters themselves benefit from this as well, having very expressive animations and personalities that play off one another brilliantly throughout.
-Dragon Quest's defining element - the impeccable level of polish in its mechanics - definitely does not suffer under Level-5's watch either, with a surprising amount of strategy and planning being required to overcome many of its challenges, and relatively few abilities that feel overpowered or totally useless.
-A charming, well-made adventure that easily ranks among the finest on both PS2 and 3DS, as well as Level-5's best game to date.
+Dragon Quest's defining element - the impeccable level of polish in its mechanics - definitely does not suffer under Level-5's watch either, with a surprising amount of strategy and planning being required to overcome many of its challenges, and relatively few abilities that feel grotesquely overpowered or totally useless.
+A charming, well-made adventure that easily ranks among the finest on both PS2 and 3DS, as well as one of Level-5's best games to date.

 Developer: Level-5 (PS2), Square Enix (Mobile/3DS)